• ROENFR

 (3) The file verification committee is appointed by decision of the Secretary General and is composed of 3 members, namely one representative from the legal, approval, and economic directorates.

-(5) The Secretary General, as a result of the findings in the minute, will communicate in writing, individually, to each member the fulfilment of the conditions provided in Article 13 paragraphs (1) and (2) of Law no. 248/2013, republished, with subsequent amendments and completions, in accordance with the provisions of Article 15 paragraph (3) of Law no. 248/2013, republished, with subsequent amendments and completions.
+(5) The Secretary General, as a result of the findings in the minute, will communicate in writing, individually, to each member the fulfilment of the conditions provided in Article 13 paragraph (1) and paragraph (2) of Law no. 248/2013, republished, with subsequent amendments and completions, in accordance with the provisions of Article 15 paragraph (3) of Law no. 248/2013, republished, with subsequent amendments and completions.

 a) upon expiration of the mandate;